Geerodge/cheekytea.co.uk/README.md

 You will also need an API key from Snipcart.
 This needs to be added an .env file in the root directory.

 You can get this from [their website](https://snipcart.com/) by creating a free account.
+Check out their [documentation here](https://docs.snipcart.com/v3/).

 ### Installing